 Environmental Permitting (England and Wales) Regulations 2016

 Under the Environmental Permitting (England and Wales) Regulations 2016 (the Environmental Permitting Regulations), local authorities must regulate certain types of industrial processes and other activities such as dry cleaners and roadstone coating.
-This is to reduce any pollution they may cause and, in particular, to help improve air quality.
+This is to reduce any pollution they may cause and manage any emissions that could impact on air quality.
 You must have an environmental permit if you operate a regulated facility.

 A regulated facility includes:

 installations or mobile plant carrying out listed activities